joannakl/learning-open-source/_articles/open-is-an-attitude/what-is-open.md

 Open access refers to the practice of **making peer-reviewed scholarly research and literature freely available online** to anyone interested in reading it.
 Open access has two different versions--**gratis and libre**.
 The difference is the choice of copyright - with Gratis being 'read only', and Libre allowing distributing and reuse.
 [1]

+Some free software advocates prefer also to use gratis & libre to more clearly define the difference.

 *Imagine the potential for scientific breakthroughs as more research is made openly available.*

 ### > Use